Minami Kamakura High School Girls Cycling Club: Characters

 A first year Student from class C at Minami Kamakura Girls High School.
-Natsumi is originally from Okinawa and moved to Kamakura.
-She is the first member of Minami Kamakura High School cycling club that seen riding a road bike, even though she is also a beginner like her fellow club members.
-She is good at sports, especially swimming, that makes seniors of school's swimming club convinces her to become their member.
-She is good at cooking.
+Natsumi was originally from Okinawa, but later moved to Kamakura.
+She is the first member of Minami Kamakura High School cycling club that is seen riding a road bike, even though she is also a beginner like her fellow club members.
+She is good at sports, especially swimming, that makes seniors of school's swimming club convince her to become their member.
+She is also good at cooking.